 Amazon does a pretty good job at retargeting Prime members and regular shoppers who abandon their carts.
 Unfortunately, cookies don’t go away – not even after buyers go through with the order.

 So, Amazon’s reminders can be a nuisance.
 With one exception: when the seller lowers the price.
-The week before Thanksgiving Day, check your Seller Central reports to pinpoint items and campaigns with good traffic but no sales.
+The week before Thanksgiving Day, check your Amazon Seller Central is a portal or a h… More reports to pinpoint items and campaigns with good traffic but no sales.
 Focus your repricing efforts on these products.

 Work on Your Refund Policy